drocheam/optrace/docs/source/usage/elements.rst

 Detector
 __________________

-A :class:`Detector <optrace.tracer.geometry.detector.Detector>` enables us to render images and spectra on its geometry.
+A :class:`Detector <optrace.tracer.geometry.detector.Detector>` enables the rendering of images and spectra on its geometry.
 But by itself, it has no effect on raytracing.

 It takes a surface parameter and the position parameter as arguments.